Voluntary Aid Detachment: World War I

-The VAD system was founded in 1909 with the help of the British Red Cross and Order of St John.
+The VAD system was founded in 1909 by the British Red Cross and Order of St John at the request of the War Office.
 By the summer of 1914 there were over 2,500 Voluntary Aid Detachments in Britain.
 Of the 74,000 VAD members in 1914, two-thirds were women and girls.
 In August 1914, just after the outbreak of war in Europe, the British Red Cross and the Order of St John proposed to form a Joint War Organisation with the intention of working with common aims, reducing duplication of effort and providing St John personnel with the protection of the Red Cross; an agreement was concluded on 24 October 1914.

 At the outbreak of the First World War, VAD members eagerly offered their service to the war effort.
 The British Red Cross was reluctant to allow civilian women a role in overseas hospitals: most volunteers were of the middle and upper classes and unaccustomed to hardship and traditional hospital discipline.
 Military authorities would not accept VADs at the front line.
 Initially, the VADs were officially recorded as being assigned to the one hospital, but as time went on, they also worked - often unofficially and only for a few days at a time - at a number of hospitals in their local area, potentially providing a continuity of care to certain patients when hospital transfers occurred.